PolarisSteve/SPDiscover/README.md

 - ShowConnectionString
   > for debugging purposes to see what connection string is being generated.

 The program uses the SqlConnectionStringbuilder to create a valid string from parameters passed in.
 Each parameter is compared to the collection of keys which the builder is aware and generate a valid connection string.

+Keywords which contain a space will need to replace the space with an underscore.
+Ex.
+Data Source becomes Data_source.

 For example if the following were passed in:

 	Data_Source=localhost
 	Initial_Catalog=AdventureWorks